 The doctor may order an amylase test alongside the lipase test.
 Results of an amylase test can show whether a person has a pancreatic disease.

 Following diagnosis, the doctor can use lipase and amylase tests to monitor treatment of the condition.

 A lipase test is like any other simple blood test.

-A technician will first tie a band around the arm so blood pools in the vein.
+A technician will first tie a band around the person’s arm so blood pools in their vein.
 The technician will then select a vein, clean the area, and draw blood with a small needle.

 The technician then sends the blood sample to a laboratory, where the lipase levels are measured and analyzed.

 Results times vary, depending on the facilities.
 Ask the doctor to estimate when they expect to receive the results.
 The doctor will arrange to review the results with the person.